 If you’re living with arthritis, you know you’re not alone.
 Millions of Americans experience the pain, discomfort and physical limitations from arthritis.
 But knowing that you are among such a large group is small comfort.
 You need a doctor who can bring some relief for your symptoms so that you can get back to the activities you love most.

-Dr. Frank Campanile is a fellowship-trained hand surgeon and leading Denver arthritis surgeon.
+Dr. Francesco Campanile is a fellowship-trained hand surgeon and leading Denver arthritis surgeon.
 He has the skills and experience to evaluate your condition and provide you with solutions.
 Contact us today so that we can evaluate your symptoms and develop a recommended treatment plan.

 Arthritis is not a single condition but instead manifests in several forms.
 Each type of arthritis affects the hand in different ways.
 When you visit us, we will review prior diagnoses and evaluate the current condition of your hands to assess your treatment options.

 Sometimes referred to as degenerative arthritis or degenerative joint disease, osteoarthritis is the most common form of arthritis.
 A person suffering from osteoarthritis experiences degeneration of the cartilage in the joints of the hand (generally, the joints of the fingers and the base of the thumb).
 Symptoms include:

 - Swelling, redness and pain in the joints of the fingers, wrists and/or thumbs

 - The appearance of bony knobs on finger joints